ztyyLV/web-twain-docs/getstarted/vue3.md

 #### On desktop

 If you have installed `DWT` and have configured a valid `ProductKey`, you should now have a working page to scan documents from your scanner.
-Otherwise, please refer to [this page]({{site.indepth}}features/initialize.html#installation-of-the-dynamsoft-service) which explains how the library is initialized or contact us for further assistance.
+If not, please refer to [this page]({{site.indepth}}features/initialize.html#installation-of-the-dynamsoft-service) which explains how the library is initialized or contact us for further assistance.

 #### On mobile